andrimoopensource/blog/_posts/2018-01-6-what-is-android-system-webview.md

 ## Conclusion:

-When you completely read this article I know you understand about webview app and why do not disable this app on the android device.
+When you completely read this article you understand about webview app and why do not disable this app on the android device.

 At last, I recommend everyone to please do not disable webview app on your device because it may cause your app is not running

-If you have any queries about Webview app then please drop your comment in comment box.
+If you have any questions or queries about Webview app then please drop your comment in comment box.